MartyX98/DriveBookApp/README.md

 # DriveBookApp
-A personal Android app used to automate filling in drivebook information
+A personal Android app written in python used to automate filling in drivebook information